homeomorfismo/homeomorfismo.github.io/about.md

 *Currently*, my favorite Theorems are Grothendieck’s characterization of compact sets in normed spaces, Banach’s fixed point principle, and Arzelà-Ascoli Theorem.
 My favorite proof is Urysohn’s Lemma proof by indexing separating sets with dyadic numbers.

 I also like to play the guitar, pretend I can write songs and poetry, read comics, watch shows, and listen to music while biking around the waterfront.
-I’ve been living in Portland, Oregon, for almost a year.
+I’ve been living in Portland, Oregon, for more than a year.
 Previously, I lived in Viña del Mar and Rio de Janeiro.

 ## Contact